What is egg donation?

 How can I access the egg donor database?

 Once intended parents have met with the director of AWED for an informational meeting, access to the database will be granted.
 The first step is to fill out an intake form.

 Do I need medical insurance/how does insurance work?

-AWED purchases a supplemental insurance policy for the donor on the intended parents behalf.
-This policy covers the donor during the medication cycle, through the retrieval procedure and for 3 months after.
+AWED purchases a supplemental insurance policy on your for the donor on the intended parent’s behalf.
+This policy covers the donor during the medication cycle, through the retrieval procedure, and for 3 months after.